Tiwahe Press Release

 American Indian Family Empowerment Fund Grants Awarded

-MINNEAPOLIS (February 9, 2017) Eleven grants were awarded to Native American individuals in the Twin Cities through Tiwahe Foundation’s American Indian Family Empowerment Program Fund (AIFEP).
+MINNEAPOLIS (June 8, 2017) Twelve grants were awarded to Native American individuals in the Twin Cities through Tiwahe Foundation’s American Indian Family Empowerment Program Fund (AIFEP).
 These grants are made in partnership with the Two Feathers Fund of The Saint Paul Foundation.
 AIFEP strives to reverse the social, educational and economic challenges facing American Indians by investing in human capital, skills and cultural strengths through three priority areas: cultural connections, educational achievement and economic self-sufficiency.
 Over the past 20 years, the AIFEP fund has awarded over 800 individuals close to $1.5 million.
-During the January 2017 grant round, the following individuals received awards:
+During the May 2017 grant round, the following individuals received awards:

 Goal 2: Educational Achievement

-Sasina Samreth, White Earth, to support her education at Minneapolis Community and Technical College.
-Sasina is pursuing a certificate in Accounting.
+Tasheena Lachapelle, White Earth Ojibwe, to support her education at Augsburg College.
+Tasheena is pursuing a Master’s degree in Leadership Studies.

 Goal 3: Economic Self-Sufficiency